CRAIG KENTON SMITH, Ph.D.

 My greatest strength is my methodology for approaching problems, which combines

-my abilities for rapid study, grasping the phenomenology, and free thinking,
+my abilities for rapid study, locating and querying the experts, grasping the phenomenology, and free thinking,

 detail oriented.

-In the past 5 years, I have excelled at:
+Throughout the past 15 years, I have excelled at:

 calibration analyses;